samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 **Description**:

 > Run 15min up to Easy-Moderate, RPE6 to warm up, then run steadily, Moderate-
-> Hard, RPE8 for 25 minutes; run 10min Easy, RPE 4 to cool down for a total of
+> Hard, RPE8 for 25 minutes; run 10min Easy, RPE4 to cool down for a total of 50
-> 50 minutes of running
+> minutes of running

 ### Thursday